precisely/web/README.md

 This will run both concurrently but is not recommended when you want to view backend logs in console.

+## Developer Notes

+* All the secrets are managed using AWS KMS.
+To know more about how to encrypt new secrets or update/use them, read [wiki](https://github.com/precisely/web/wiki/AWS-Key-Management#usage).

+* Currently available environment variables are listed [here](https://github.com/precisely/web/wiki/AWS-Key-Management#list-of-the-environment-variables-stored-currently-for-reference).
+Please do not forget to update the list if (and when) you add new variables.

 ## Usage